UQdeco3500/Hello-World/README.md

 ### Profile Navigation:

 - :bust_in_silhouette: **Profile Overview**:
-  - The profile screen displays the user's posting history, favourite posts, and healthy restaurant recommendations.
+  - The profile screen displays the user's posting history, favourite posts, healthy restaurant recommendations and privacy settings.

 - :star: **Collections**:
   - In the collection section, users can explore their saved preferences.